Oringineering/OdysseyRocket/PCB/Documentation/JLCPCB_MANUFACTURING_GUIDE.md

 This document outlines the process used to prepare and manufacture the Orion Flight Computer PCB through JLCPCB.

 ---
+Notes:
+- The only extra thing I changed was the colour of the PCB because I thought that red looked cooler (especially for the decal).

 ## 1. Final Checks in KiCad